jmtemple/HTML-CSS/README.md

 # Adding Content to `Index.html`

-33. At the moment, our document doesn’t have any content – let’s add some.
+33. At the moment, our document doesn’t have any real content – let’s add some.
 Between the `<head>` tags you will see a set of `<title>` tags.

 34. As the diagram illustrates, this data is not presented in the browser.
 This is true for the most part.